-

 CTA presents the CTA Peace and Justice Human Rights Award to an individual CTA member who has promoted peace and justice within their school and community in several of the following areas:

-- Design and/or implement curriculum about issues of peace, justice and international understanding
+- Designing and/or implementing curriculum about issues of peace, justice and international understanding

-- Inspire youth to study and become involved in activities that promote peace and justice
+- Inspiring youth to study and become involved in activities that promote peace and justice

-- Promote international understanding, peace and cooperation among the nations of the world
+- Promoting international understanding, peace and cooperation among the nations of the world

-- Actively participate in community activities about the issues of peace, justice and international understanding
+- Actively participating in community activities about the issues of peace, justice and international understanding

-- Provide leadership within local, state and/or national levels in programs that create awareness and educate members about the issues of peace, justice and international understanding
+- Providing leadership within local, state and/or national levels in programs that create awareness and educate members about the issues of peace, justice and international understanding

 CTA presents the CTA Member Human Rights Award to an individual who has promoted human and civil rights within their communities in several of the following areas: